Hardcore punk: Other countries

-There was an Italian hardcore punk scene in the 1980s, that included groups like Wretched, Raw Power, and Negazione.
+There was an Italian hardcore punk scene in the 1980s that included groups like Wretched, Raw Power, and Negazione.
 Sweden developed several influential hardcore bands, including Anti Cimex, Disfear, and Mob 47.
 Finland produced some influential hardcore bands, including Terveet Kädet, one of the first hardcore groups to emerge in the country.
-In Eastern Europe notable hardcore bands included Hungary's Galloping Coroners from 1975, Yugoslavia's 1980s-era Niet from Ljubljana, and KBO!
+In Eastern Europe, notable hardcore bands included Hungary's Galloping Coroners from 1975, Yugoslavia's 1980s-era Niet from Ljubljana, Patareni from Zagreb and KBO! from Kragujevac.

 A Japanese hardcore scene arose to protest the social and economic changes sweeping the country in the late 1970s and during the 1980s.
 The band SS is regarded as the first, forming in 1977.
 Bands such as the Stalin and GISM soon followed, both forming in 1980.
-Other notable Japanese hardcore bands include: Balzac, Disclose (a D-beat band), Garlic Boys, Gauze, SOB, and the Star Club.
+Other notable Japanese hardcore bands include Balzac, Bomb Factory, Disclose (a D-beat band), Garlic Boys, Gauze, SOB, and the Star Club.